15 July 2025

 arc flash boundary

 The arc flash boundary is another vital part of the label.
-It defines the minimum distance from the equipment within which a person could receive a second-degree burn if an arc flash occurs.
+It defines the minimum distance from the equipment at which incident energy equals 1.2 cal/cm².
+This is the threshold at which unprotected skin could receive a second-degree burn if an arc flash occurs.
+This distance is calculated as part of an arc flash study and is specific to each piece of equipment.
 Anyone entering this boundary must wear appropriate arc-rated clothing.

 This isn’t just about those performing hands-on work.
 Even support staff or bystanders need protection within the boundary.
 In some environments, remote working tools or barriers are used to keep people outside the arc flash zone.
 Labels allow teams to clearly identify and respect these limits.